SparkSeeker-AU/2-QuantitativeMarketResearch/Market Research Approach/README.md

 With the above in mind, in our example, we can find a recent 2016 report released from China eduction bureau clearly stated the total gap (estimated to reach about 3 million educators in year 2021)  between the supply of early learning education professionals and demand from Chinese kindergarten providers.
 With a understanding of average size of a training class, we can then estimate how many trainers are required by the Chinese market that can't be fulfilled by domestic providers - similar as the total market size available for foreign providers of such services.

-## Mesco Market Research
+## Meso Market Research

-Mesco research targets either a large metropolitan city or a province.
+Meso research targets either a large metropolitan city or a province.

 **Primary Research**

 **Secondary Research**

-The secondary research at the mesco level could generally be applying filter on the macro level research data.
+The secondary research at the meso level could generally be applying filter on the macro level research data.
 Applying filter on a provencial level custom import data or e-commerence sales data will allow us to understand the market size at the target scale.

 ## Micro Research